 But what drone laws apply in Iceland?
 Can I even legally bring my drone into Iceland?
 And what about the no-drone zones in the country?
 Is it even worth taking your drone to Iceland?
-I had informed myself in advance and inquired where it is allowed and where it is forbidden to fly, but I was also much too busy on site to operate my small DJI drone properly and was afraid of too much wind, too close trees or other things in the environment.
+I had informed myself in advance and inquired where it is allowed and where it is forbidden to fly.
+But I was also busy on site to operate my small DJI drone properly and was afraid of too much wind, too close trees or other things in the environment.

 - At the same time, however, a restriction applies: Drone laws can change regularly and also the local restrictions may be different than shown here.
 Please check if there are any special prohibitions in your country and if not, please ask again.

-Since most travel to Iceland by air, a small but powerful drone is useful.
-One that has many features, stays in the air for a long time, yet is neither heavy nor expensive.
-I would recommend the new DJI Mini 2*.
-It is the perfect travel drone Because it is lightweight (just under 242 grams with battery) and space-saving foldable, so it takes up little space in your luggage.
+I would recommend the new DJI Mini 2.
+It is the perfect travel drone, because it is lightweight (just under 242 grams with battery) and space-saving foldable, so it takes up little space in your luggage.

 Also, a good gimbal is included so that the footage always stays totally steady and stabilized, no matter how excited you are flying around.